MicrosoftDocs/sql-docs/docs/connect/ado-net/sql-server-data-types.md

 ![Download-DownArrow-Circled](../../ssdt/media/download.png)[Download ADO.NET](../sql-connection-libraries.md#anchor-20-drivers-relational-access)

-SQL Server and the .NET Framework are based on different type systems, which can result in potential data loss.
-To preserve data integrity, the .NET Framework Data Provider for SQL Server (<xref:System.Data.SqlClient>) provides typed accessor methods for working with SQL Server data.
-You can use the enumerations in the <xref:System.Data.SqlDbType> classes to specify <xref:System.Data.SqlClient.SqlParameter> data types.
+SQL Server and the .NET are based on different type systems, which can result in potential data loss.
+To preserve data integrity, the Microsoft SqlClient Data Provider for SQL Server (<xref:Microsoft.Data.SqlClient>) provides typed accessor methods for working with SQL Server data.
+You can use the enumerations in the <xref:System.Data.SqlDbType> classes to specify <xref:Microsoft.Data.SqlClient.SqlParameter> data types.

+ For more information and a table that describes the data type mappings between SQL Server and .NET data types, see [SQL Server Data Type Mappings](sql-server-data-type-mappings.md).  *TODO*

  SQL Server 2008 introduces new data types that are designed to meet business needs to work with date and time, structured, semi-structured, and unstructured data.
 These are documented in SQL Server 2008 Books Online.